akoksal/akoksal.github.io/_posts/2020-04-11-understand-tweets-better-with-BERT-sentiment-analysis.md

 We trained a feedforward neural network with BERT features for sentiment analysis task.
 We also used this model to analyze popular topics in Twitter and we captured correlation between incidents and Twitter sentiments.

-For complete notebook and datasets check out [my github repo](https://github.com/akoksal/BERT-Sentiment-Analysis-Turkish/blob/master/BERT%20Features%20with%20Keras.ipynb).
+For the complete notebook and the datasets, check out [my github repo](https://github.com/akoksal/BERT-Sentiment-Analysis-Turkish/blob/master/BERT%20Features%20with%20Keras.ipynb).